 Haltech and TechPlace partnered up for the day to deliver the most engaging agenda possible to the young women.
 YWIL Student’s Allison and Huda started off their day attending an engaging seminar presented by Rick McCutcheon, Dynamics 365 CE/CRM MVP Expert, who spoke about CRM and sales strategies followed by learning more about business functions for non-profits and government entities.
 Students also were given the opportunity for one-on-one discussions with various strong women in our networks who showed how they were making strides in the fields.
 A big thank you is extended to Shann McGrail of Haltech, Anita Cassidy of BEDC and Doreen Sebben of Able-One Systems Inc. for taking the time to engage and inspire these young women.
 To end off the day, we ask the students to contribute to this blog post and share their experience about the program.

 “Today I had a great experience with the Women in Leadership program with TechPlace partnering with Haltech.
 I was exposed to lots of new career opportunities in technology, marketing, and business.
 The staff and interns were very friendly and were not hesitant to share their life experiences.
-This program has helped expand my knowledge in business, especially in marketing, learning CRM (customer relation management) how technology, along with social has altered how we need to reach out to consumers.
+This program has helped expand my knowledge in business, especially in marketing, learning CRM (customer relation management) and payroll software advantages, and how technology along with social has altered how we need to reach out to consumers.
 Overall this was a very educational experience that I think more girls should take advantage of to help expose them to more career opportunities.” – Allison (Burlington).

 “Today, at Haltech I got an opportunity to listen to people who work in technology and business-related fields.
 I got the chance to hear the life experiences of these people and how they discovered their career path.
 It allowed me to understand the importance of choosing the right career path, so you can reach your full potential.
 My conversation with the staff exposed me to various career paths.
 Not only that but the staff was great as they were able to create an interactive environment, thus allowing me to feel comfortable and really enjoy my experience at Haltech.
 In a nutshell, I had to miss a school day to attend this meeting and it was worth it as I feel motivated and empowered.” – Huda (Milton).